 We accept qualified candidates on a rolling basis and space is limited, so we encourage you to apply early.

-This program is approved for 18 hours of general MCLE credit and 2.25 hours of legal ethics credit (20.25 hours total) in the State of California.
+This program will be approved for MCLE credit in the State of California.
 The grant of MCLE credit is within the purview of State Bar Associations and we will provide a certificate of attendance and other materials to use in seeking continuing legal education credits for jurisdictions outside of California.

 For disability accommodation requests and information, please contact Lily Yang at email@example.com.
 Please attempt to make your service request with as much advance notice as possible.

 The Fundamentals of Banking Law faculty consists of experienced practitioners who have also taught as adjuncts at major law schools.
 Past instructors have included:

 Scott G. Alvarez, Retired General Counsel, Federal Reserve Board

 John A. Buchman, Director, Legal Counsel, Charles Schwab, San Francisco; Lecturer in Law, George Washington University

 Paul Clark, Partner, Seward & Kissel LLP, Washington D.C.; member, Executive Advisory Board for Berkeley Center for Law and Business